 - 1.0 Introduction

 - 1.1 Objectives

-- 1.2 Business Law: An Overview
+- 1.2 Busines Law: An Overview

 - 1.2.1 Meaning and Scope of Business Law

 - 1.2.2 Sources of Business Law

 - 1.2.3 Interpretation of Business Law: Laws Applicable to Business

 - 1.3 Answers to Check Your Progress Questions

 - 1.4 Summary

 - 1.5 Key Words

-- 1.6 Self-Assessment Questions and Exercises
+- 1.6 Self Assessment Questions and Exercises

 - 1.7 Further Readings

-In this unit, you will learn about business 'law'.
-You will be introduced to the definitions of law, as well as the sources of mercantile or business law and its scope and interpretation.
+In this unit, you will learn about 'law'.
+You will be introduced to the definitions of law, as well as the sources of business law and its scope and interpretation.
 You will learn that business law is an ever-growing branch of law in the ever-changing world of trade and commerce.
-In addition, you will also learn about the various laws related to business in India.
+In addition, you will also learn about the principles of natural justice and the economic principles enshrined in the Indian Constitution.